kempniu/yafut/README.md

 while those with 2048-byte pages use Yaffs2.
 There is currently no way to override this assumption other than by modifying the source code.

+### Do I need to manually set any Yaffs parameters?

+Yafut tries to make reasonable assumptions about most Yaffs parameters to use for a given MTD, so that its use remains as simple as possible.
+However, not all Yaffs parameters can be discovered deterministically, in which case the educated guess attempted by Yafut may turn out to be wrong and specific values for certain Yaffs options will need to be forced by the user via command-line options.

+The only parameter whose autodetected value can currently be overridden is the use of inband tags.
+Yafut assumes that inband tags are only necessary if the MTD does not have enough available bytes in the OOB area to store a full Yaffs2 tag structure (including tags ECC data).
+However, some file systems may use inband tags despite being stored on an MTD that does have enough available space in the OOB area to fit a full Yaffs2 tag structure.
+For such file systems, the `-T` command-line option can be used to force use of inband tags.

 ### Does this tool really only work with Linux kernel 6.1+?

 Linux kernel version 6.1 is the first one that implements all the MTD